10 Work at Home Typing Jobs To Apply For

 Are you looking for a work at home typing job?
 Then you are in luck!
 There are several companies hiring right now for people to work at home doing jobs that involve typing.

-These jobs are varied — you may be doing transcription, data entry, or chat agent work — but for all of them, typing is primarily what you will be doing.
+These jobs are varied.
+You may be doing transcription, data entry, or chat agent work.
+But for all of them, typing is primarily what you will be doing.

 People ask me about finding “typing jobs” all the time, so today I thought it may be good to put together a list for everyone to just see what's out there right now in that category.